SciML/sciml.ai/_posts/2018-1-24-Parameters.md

-These issues are what tripped up more people over time than anything else, so while this is a breaking change that will require work from everyone, I hope that the dust will settle in about 2 weeks and everything will go forward with a syntax that will persist and be well-liked.
+These issues are what tripped up more people over time than anything else, so while this is a breaking change that will require work from everyone, we hope that the dust will settle in about 2 weeks and everything will go forward with a syntax that will persist and be well-liked.

 ## ETDRK4